EDUCBA

 Example #2

 • Calculate your expected value.
-The expected value in chi-square is normally a simple average or mean for normally distributed datasets.
+The anticipated chi-square value is usually a simple average or mean for normally distributed datasets.
 For more complicated data, please check the example above.

 Chi Square Test Example 2-1

-• Type your data into columns and click a blank cell where you want to show the results on the worksheet and then click the “Insert Function” button on the toolbar, a pop up would appear.
-Type chi in the Search for a Function box and then click “Go”.then select “CHITEST” from the list and then click “OK.”
+• Type your data into columns and click a blank cell where you want to show the results on the worksheet; click the “Insert Function” button on the toolbar; a pop-up will appear.
+Type chi in the Search for a Function box and then click “Go” .then select “CHITEST” from the list and then click “OK.”

 Example 2-2